Ham Radio Course Info

 Requirements

-To get an amateur radio operator call sign you must have a Canadian address and pass the Basic exam.
+BASIC: To get an amateur radio operator call sign you must have a Canadian address and pass the Basic exam.
 If you get between 70 and 79% on the Basic exam, then you have privileges to operate transmitters on assigned amateur radio frequencies above 30 Megahertz (MHz).
 If you get 80% or more (Basic with Honours) then you can operate on any amateur radio band.

-There are two other exams that you can take.
-The Advanced exam allows you operate with more power, be responsible for a club station, be a repeater owner, operate remote stations, etc. The Morse Code exam tests your ability to send and receive Morse Code at 5 words per minute.
+MORSE CODE/CW: The Morse Code exam tests your ability to send and receive Morse Code at 5 words per minute.
 This is not actually a requirement to be able to use Morse on the airwaves, but some folks just like to check all the boxes.
 If you have a Basic certification then the code will also give you access to all amateur bands.

 OARC courses

-The OARC usually runs courses starting in the spring and fall, Sunday afternoons from 2 to 5 pm ET.
-We cover all 100 Basic exam topics over 12 weeks.
+The BASIC course covers all 100 Basic exam topics over 12 weeks.
 We provide the reading material.
 The courses are “hybrid format” available both in-person and via Zoom.
 We save the Zoom sessions so you can go back and watch us over and over and over again.

 ISED documents of note